mchalapuk/prego/README.md

 parts of the program handle unpredictable input, usage of defensive programming should be limited.

-*Design by Contract* and *Crash Early*, on the other hand, are proven to be very useful techniques that significantly reduce number of bugs.
+*Crash Early*, on the other hand, is proven to be very useful technique that significantly reduces number of bugs.
-They should be used extensively in most of today's software.
+It should be used extensively in most of today's software.